24/7 Emergency Plumber Greenwich | Verified, Insured & Fast Response

 Take a short video of visible damage before the plumber arrives.
 It speeds up diagnosis and supports any insurance claim.

-If your boiler shows signs of concern — yellow or orange flames, soot or yellow staining around the appliance, or a pilot light that keeps blowing out — stop using it immediately.
-The Health and Safety Executive is clear: it is illegal for anyone to use a gas appliance if they suspect it is unsafe.⁴ Do not restart until a Gas Safe registered engineer has assessed it.
-On modern combi boilers, persistent error codes are the equivalent warning.
+If your boiler shows signs of unsafe operation — yellow or orange flames, soot or yellow staining around the appliance, a pilot light that keeps blowing out, a smell of gas, or signs of fumes in the room — stop using it immediately.
+These are signs of incomplete combustion or potential gas escape, and HSE guidance states gas appliances should not be used if you suspect they are unsafe.⁴ Turn the appliance off and do not restart it until a Gas Safe registered engineer has assessed it.

 Emergency callouts follow two stages: containment is the immediate priority to stop active damage, then full repair either on the same visit or once parts are confirmed.